metaodi/osmapi/README.md

     make docs

 This project uses GitHub Pages to publish its documentation.
-To update the online documentation, you need to re-generate the documentation with the above command and update the `gh-pages` branch of this repository.
+To update the online documentation, you need to re-generate the documentation with the above command and update the `master` branch of this repository.

 ## Examples